Skip to main content

 DetailPropertyEditor

 The DetailPropertyEditor creates a Template that serves as a Frame and contains a Detail View.
-The Detail View is determined automatically according to the object type and displays the object the reference property specifies.
+The Detail View is determined automatically according to the object type and displays the object that the reference property specifies.
 To specify a custom Detail View, use the IModelMemberViewItem.View property in the Model Editor.

 The following controls visualize the DetailPropertyEditor: